-- Work closely with evidenced-based guideline developers such as the Australian Living Evidence Consortium (includes the National Clinical Evidence Taskforce), to ensure health professionals and the public have a trusted 'single source of truth' for best-practice guidance on preventing and treating communicable and non-communicable disease. - Work closely with state and territory governments to ensure that during times of national emergency: - hospitals maintain geographically defined stroke units staffed by specialised medical, nursing and allied health professionals, to provide evidence-based, best-practice acute stroke care, and - inpatient rehabilitation services, including dedicated inpatient rehabilitation beds and specialist rehabilitation staff, are maintained, so that all survivors of stroke are appropriately assessed and receive best-practice treatment and care, in line with stroke rehabilitation guidelines. - Develop education and training resources for health professionals to support the delivery of telehealth services, including services for stroke rehabilitation. - Develop telehealth infrastructure, and patient-end supports for people using telehealth services, to improve digital inclusion for vulnerable groups (people with low levels of income, education and employment, those living in regional, rural or remote areas, people aged over 65, and people with a disability). - Work closely with national peak bodies representing health professional groups involved in the delivery of stroke rehabilitation to better understand: - o where telehealth can make the biggest impact in stroke rehabilitation, and - which aspects of rehabilitation will still need to be delivered face to face in order for patients to enjoy the greatest benefit.
+- a.
+Australian governments to restore inpatient rehabilitation services, including dedicated inpatient rehabilitation beds and specialist rehabilitation staff, to pre-pandemic levels, to ensure all survivors of stroke are appropriately assessed and receive best-practice treatment and care, in line with stroke rehabilitation guidelines. - b.
+Australian governments to invest in the development of education and training resources for health professionals to support the delivery of telehealth services, including services for stroke rehabilitation. - c.
+Australian governments to invest in telehealth infrastructure development, and the development of patient-end supports for people using telehealth services, to improve digital inclusion for vulnerable groups (people with low levels of income, education and employment, those living in regional, rural or remote areas, people aged over 65, and people with a disability). - d.
+National peak bodies representing health professional groups involved in the delivery of stroke rehabilitation to work collectively to better understand: - i. where telehealth can make the biggest impact in stroke rehabilitation, and - ii. which aspects of rehabilitation will still need to be delivered face to face in order for patients to enjoy the greatest benefit. - e.
+Federal government to explore legislative barriers that prevent those with private health insurance from receiving funded stroke rehabilitation in the home, rather than having to be admitted to hospital or utilising hospital substitution where medical governance has not been clarified.